 Source:*U.S. Bureau of Labor Statistics

-According to the U.S. Bureau of Labor Statistics (BLS), employment for mathematicians was expected to increase 23% from 2012-2022, faster than the average for all occupations.
+According to the U.S. Bureau of Labor Statistics (BLS), employment for mathematicians was expected to increase as much faster than the average for all occupations through 2028.
 This expansion is due to the advancements in technology.
 Even with the expected job growth, the field will remain competitive.
 There will be few jobs available in university research due to the small number of openings for professors.
 Both types of mathematicians will find openings in the federal government and private industry.

 Mathematician Education Requirements

 The degree prospective mathematicians need will vary depending on the sector they wish to work in.
 A doctoral degree may be required for individuals interested in working for private companies, especially on the research end.
 Mathematicians with bachelor's or master's degree may find work with the government.